LeivoSepp/Lesson-LightSensor-TSL2561/README.md

    1. No gain (false): use in bright light
    2. 16x Gain (true): use in dim light

-Tu use timing and gain, you need to write one additional ine of code.
+Tu use timing and gain, you need to write one additional line of code.
 First parameter for method SetTiming is gain (true/false) and second parameter is timing.
 For example, setting gain:true and timing maximum (402ms), this is the scenario for the most darker situation.
 ````C#
        public void Run(IBackgroundTaskInstance taskInstance)